 In connection with the termination agreements from the second and third solicitations, the Company received termination payments totaling \$1.1 million from Commonwealth Wind and SouthCoast Wind which is recorded as a regulatory liability on the Company's Consolidated Balance Sheets to be flowed back to customers.
-On October 12, 2023, Commonwealth Wind requested that the case with the Supreme Court be entered as dismissed.
+On October 12, 2023, Commonwealth Wind requested that the case with the SJC be entered as dismissed.
 Concurrently, Commonwealth Wind announced publicly they could not finance the project under the terms of the PPA.

-In 2021, the MA legislature increased the total solicitation target (including future solicitations) for offshore wind energy generation to 5,600 MW by June 30, 2027.
+In 2021, the Massachusetts legislature increased the total solicitation target (including future solicitations) for offshore wind energy generation to 5,600 MW by June 30, 2027.
 On August 30, 2023, the EDCs issued a fourth offshore wind RFP seeking to procure at least 400 MW and up to the maximum amount remaining of the statutory requirement under Section 83C of 5,600 MW of Offshore Wind Energy Generation, and taking into account offshore wind generation under contract at the time when proposals are due.
 Bidders are allowed to offer proposals of at least 200 MW up to 2,400 MW of offshore wind generation.
 On January 18, 2024, the EDCs notified the MDPU that they are extending the bid submission date and subsequent solicitation schedule dates by an additional 56 days each to allow bidders the opportunity to gain more certainty around their eligibility for the investment tax credit and factor it into their proposals.
 The submission date was revised to March 27, 2024.
-The EDCs received a number of bids from three separate developers on March 27, 2024, and have reviewed the bids for completeness and threshold eligibility and are currently engaged in the quantitative evaluation and qualitative scoring of the proposals.
-The selection date is scheduled for August 7, 2024.
+The EDCs received bids for Offshore Wind Generation from three developers and on September 6, 2024, the DOER selected a portfolio of projects totaling 2,678 MW from three projects.
+The EDCs have commenced contract negotiations which are scheduled to be completed in November 2024.